-The general meeting decides upon fees payable to the Chairman of the Board and the directors elected by the general meeting.
-The Chairman's fee was SEK 1,425 (1,350) thousand and directors (excluding the President) each received a fee of SEK 475 (450) thousand.
-In addition, members of Board
+Fees are paid to the Chairman of the Board and directors elected by the general meeting in accordance with a resolution adopted at the annual general meeting.
+The Chairman's fee was SEK 1,425 (1,425) thousand and directors (excluding the President) each received a fee of SEK 475 (475) thousand.
+In addition, members of Board committees received SEK 100 thousand for each committee on which the member served, with the exception of the Chairman of the Audit Committee, who instead received SEK 125 thousand.
+In total, SEK 5,375 (5,375) thousand was paid in fees to the Board of Directors.